 Marmo+Mac, Europe's main annual stone exhibition held in Verona, Italy, will NOT now go ahead this year at the showground.
-A version will take place online.
+A version will take place online - to register for it click here.

-The organisers have, until now, maintained that the exhibition would be held as usual in Verona.
+The organisers had, until July, maintained that the exhibition would be held as usual in Verona.
 But it became clear few people outside Italy intended to visit and those who usually exhibit were reluctant to commit to doing so this year.
 Some had already pulled out.
 Others would not say they would not exhibit, but would not commit to being there, either.

 The Italians, in announcing that the exhibition will now be held online only, put it this way: "The persistence of the actual situation of uncertainty related to the worsening of the Covid-19 emergency all around the world, has highlighted the absence of the conditions needed to ensure the respect of the qualitative standards that are one of the main strengths of Marmomac, with its international profile."